dvklopfenstein/MIIM_517_Privacy_Policy/README.md

 Blackboard Learn (BBlearn) is a private and secure website called a Learning Management System (LMS).
 BBlearn is where you access your course material, interact with your instructors and other students, submit assignments, complete assessments, and view your grades.
-Personal Data accessible throuthe BBlearn REST interface can include information such as your name, email address, submited assignments, grades, and last access to the BBlearn site.
+Personal Data accessible through the BBlearn REST interface can include information such as your name, email address, submited assignments, grades, and last access to the BBlearn site.

 ## What You Agree to by taking our biostatistics course